 Understanding the differences between an ethical breeder and an unethical breeder can help you ensure you don’t accidentally support a puppy mill.

 In general, an ethical breeder only focuses on one breed at a time and they do it because they care about the breed standard, not about the money.
-When taking proper care of all the dogs, breeding isn’t a very profitable business, so an ethical breeder will have a strong love for dogs and will be very knowledgeable about the breed.
+When taking proper care of all the dogs, breeding isn’t a very profitable business.
+So, an ethical breeder will have a strong love for dogs and will be very knowledgeable about the breed.
 Puppy mills typically have so many dogs that it's impossible for them all to get proper care and socialization.

 Ethical breeders will let you meet the parents of the puppies and see where the dogs are bred.
 They’ll likely only have one or two litters at a time, so you may need to get on a waitlist to get a puppy.
 A good breeder will want to make sure you’re a good fit for the breed and the specific puppy you take home, and if it doesn’t work out, they will happily take the puppy back into their care.

 Overall, an ethical breeder is a small-scale breeder that’s very transparent with how they breed and care for dogs while an unethical breeder will try to sell puppies as quickly as possible with few questions asked.
+While I generally support animal rescue above breeders, I think it's important to acknowledge that there are good breeders out there (but you need to do lots of research to find them).

 Signs a Breeder is a Puppy Mill